zeeshanalipanhwar/zeeshanalipanhwar/README.md

 Welcome to my GitHub!

-I'm passionate about the intersection of mathematics and computer science, and I love applying logic to solve complex problems.
+I'm passionate about the intersection of mathematics and computer science, and I love solving problems.

 ### 🚀 About Me